Livorno: Eni petrochemical

 The Eni plant produces gasoline, diesel fuel, fuel oil and lubricants.
 Livorno refinery was established in 1936 by Azienda Nazionale Idrogenazione Combustibili (ANIC) but the plant was completely destroyed during World War II.
 The plant was rebuilt thanks to an agreement between the ANIC and the Standard Oil forming the STANIC.
 The production of the new plant raised from 700,000 to 2 million tons in 1955; nowadays the capacity of refining is 84,000 barrels per day.
 The refinery, now property of Eni, is linked to the Darsena petroli (Oil dock) and to Firenze depots by two pipelines.

 Leonardo Sistemi di Difesa

-The former Whitehead Alenia Sistemi Subacquei (WASS) plant, based in Livorno produced heavy and light torpedoes, anti-torpedo countermeasure systems for submarines and ships and sonar systems for underwater surveillance.
-The factory was founded by Robert Whitehead in 1875 in Fiume, in that period Austria-Hungary, and produced for the first time torpedoes sold all around the world.
-In 1905 the factory changed its name to Torpedo Fabrik Whitehead & Co.
-Gesellschaft and before his death, Whitehead sold his shares package to Vickers Armstrong Whitworth.
-At the end of World War I the factory was in economic crisis and was purchased by Giuseppe Orlando, one of the owners of the Cantiere navale fratelli Orlando of Livorno, as Whitehead Torpedo, in 1924 when was signed the Treaty of Rome and Fiume passed to Italy.
-Whitehead Torpedo established in Livorno the Società Moto Fides that initially produced motorcycles but changed the production to that of torpedoes.
-With the end of World War II the Fiume factory closed and merged with Moto Fides forming the Whitehead Moto Fides Stabilimenti Meccanici Riuniti on 31 July 1945 manufacturing 1000 A244 light torpedo sold to 15 Navies.
-The Whiteheads Moto Fides continued the production of torpedoes in a new plant which opened in 1977 and still operating, then entered in the Fiat Group in 1979 and in 1995 passed definitely to Finmeccanica.
-It is now owned by Leonardo S.p.A., as the latter has been renamed since 2018.
+The former Whitehead Alenia Sistemi Subacquei (WASS) plant is based in Livorno, produced heavy and light torpedoes, anti-torpedo countermeasure systems for submarines and ships and sonar systems for underwater surveillance.
+The factory came about in 1924 when the Whitehead Torpedo Works was purchased by Giuseppe Orlando, one of the owners of the Cantiere navale fratelli Orlando of Livorno.
+Whitehead Moto Fides continued the production of torpedoes in a new plant which opened in 1977 and still operating, now owned by Leonardo S.p.A., renamed since 2018.

+Financial district

+Another important role is played by the financial service, concentrated above all in via Cairoli, called the small city of Livorno, in which the headquarters of banks, financial institutions and insurance companies are concentrated, as well as the Post Office Building.